envyniv/envyniv/README.md

 (I use this repo to have always available copies of my branding)

-I'm an aspiring Indie Dev.
-I like open source, AI and videogames.
+I'm an aspiring softeng.
+I like *foss*, AI and videogames.
 Linux is good.

 - I'm currently working on [Project Hope](https://github.com/envyniv/Project-Hope), [dpm-qr](https://github.com/envyniv/dpm-qr) and by extension [denpa-qr](https://github.com/envyniv/denpa-qr)
 - I'm currently learning [The Godot Engine](https://github.com/godotengine/godot), Python and server-side stuff.
-- I'm looking to collaborate on anything that's Open Source
+- I'm looking to collaborate on anything.
 - How to reach me:

   daviawesome67@gmail.com